Philip-marie/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # Shell Permissions Project

 This repository contains script related to shell permissions.
-The script creates empty file.
+The script adds execute permission to the owner.